-Step 3 - At this point you can add more oil to your hands while we move through the first technique called ‘the scratch’.
-With quick moving fingers, start to scratch your whole scalp as if you were removing a big itch.
-Try to ensure you are touching your whole scalp, from the hairline all the way to the base of your neck.
+Step 3 - At this point, you can add more oil to your hands while we move through the first technique called ‘the scratch’.
+With quick-moving fingers, start to scratch your whole scalp as if you were removing a big itch.
+Try to ensure you are touching your whole scalp, from the hairline to the base of your neck.

-Step 5 - Now, use your fingers to rake through your hair as if you were about to put it up into a pony tail.
-The starting at the front of your head, run your fingers back through your hair and squeeze at the end.
+Step 5 - Now, use your fingers to rake through your hair as if you were about to put it up into a ponytail.
+Starting at the front of your head, run your fingers back through your hair and squeeze at the end.
 Try dropping your head back at the end when you squeeze to release some neck tension

 Step 6 - Spend some extra loving at the base of your neck by rubbing small, relaxing circles while maybe dropping one ear to one shoulder.
 Try also pulling upward and downward after your circles.
 Experiment with using one or both hands, as well as how much pressure you’d like.

-Step 7 - Come back to raking the hair through fingers, and then place thumbs at your temples and your pointer fingers at the hairline, applying gentle pressure and making small circles.
+Step 7 - Come back to raking the hair through your fingers, and then place your thumbs at your temples and your pointer fingers at the hairline, applying gentle pressure and making small circles.

 Step 8 - To finish it off, use both palms to rub the hair back and any other last touches that feel good.